dùn fort + omhain Scottish Gaelic (of the) harbour. Population - 13,200.

 That makes for a bit of an effort to get anywhere and, what with all the water, contributes to a noticeable sense of island life, probably.

-[1] Thank goodness that will finally all be over on the morning of 1st January 2021 when there'll be a choice of 10 ferries from here, right kids?
+Thank goodness those regulations will finally be lifted on the morning of 1st January 2021 when there'll be a free market free-for-all and the choice of 10 ferries from here, right leavers?

 Just behind, there's access up into the rather marvellous Castle Gardens although the castle's no more than a mound now.
 It does, however, provide a viewpoint, a viewpoint down to the ferry landing and beyond.